 INL’s Africa projects support partner governments’ efforts to respond effectively to the growing demand for peace and security.
 INL’s four main objectives are to assist African partners in combating transnational organized crime, drug trafficking, and terrorism, and their effects; support post-conflict stabilization operations and security sector reform; strengthen criminal justice systems to be accountable to the public and to respect human rights; and promote regional cooperation.
 INL implements its Africa program through a comprehensive range of bilateral and regional initiatives designed to maximize positive change in host countries and regions.

 In the Middle East and North Africa region, INL establishes and implements foreign assistance programming, in cooperation with our partners, to promote civilian security and criminal justice sector reform in support of U.S. policy objectives.
 INL seeks to promote strong, professional, and self-sustaining criminal justice and related institutions in the region that can address existing and emerging security threats in a humane, transparent, and equitable manner.
-West Bank , Iraq, and Lebanon remain INL’s largest programs in the region, and INL is establishing new or greatly expanded programs in Arab countries undergoing transition.
+West Bank, Tunisia, and Lebanon are the largest programs in the region.
 While most of INL programs in the region are through bilateral partnerships, INL has developed new regional initiatives in recognition of a greater need for regional cooperation among neighboring countries.